 To avoid damage to grass, consider "painting" the vinegar directly onto weeds with a brush.
 If you do spray with vinegar, don't pull the trigger until you're right up close to the targeted weed.
 Don't spray on a windy day, as the wind could carry your vinegar spray where you don't want it to go -- on your grass.

 Because of this limitation, I don't think of vinegar as being an especially effective natural weed killer for lawn areas.
 It makes more sense to use vinegar in areas where lawn grass and other landscaping plants won't be in the way, such as on patios or walkways (where you have weeds pushing up through cracks).
+Note: if, on the other hand, you're thinking of reducing lawn size, there are better ways to get rid of grass across large expanses.

 But if you're already in the process of digging a dandelion out of the lawn, it wouldn't hurt to supplement your efforts with vinegar.
 After you've removed as much of the taproot as possible, carefully pour some vinegar into the hole.
 The vinegar will seep down into the soil, killing any portions of taproot you may have missed.
 Afterwards, shovel soil into the hole and sow grass seed on top, lest any opportunistic weed seeds should fill the vacuum.